alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 - If using SATA hard drive:
     - SATA upgrade kit for official Sony PS2 internet adapter
 - Adapter for connecting internal hard drive to PC
-- FreeMcBoot memory card
-    - Can be purchased online, recommended to only buy official cards
 - PC

-!!! note "FreeMcBoot card"

-    While it is possible to avoid buying or using FreeMcBoot (FMCB) card by flashing a FreeHDBoot image to a hard drive, this is not the recommended way to format or partition a drive.
-Cards are fairly cheap and easy to find online and will enable proper formatting of the drive on the PS2.

 !!! note "SATA vs IDE hard drives"